vocalpy/vocalpy/docs/getting_started/quickstart.md

 (We see it is equal to the number of rows.)

-3. `times`, a vector of time bin centers
+3. `times`, a vector of the time for each column in the spectrogram.

 ```{code-cell} ipython3
 print(a_spect.times[:10])